 The Catechetical Formation Series by Loyola Press is an online training and formation experience for catechists and others seeking to deepen their knowledge and skills for faith formation and evangelization ministries.
 Developed by Joe Paprocki, D.Min., participants will be formed in areas critical to their vocation as a catechist: being, knowing, and doing.

-This free, online formation series is co-hosted by Joe Paprocki, D.Min, and Deirdre Mullane, MAPS.
+This online formation series is co-hosted by Joe Paprocki, D.Min, and Deirdre Mullane, MAPS.
 Paprocki (a Master Catechist) and Mullane (a former catechetical leader) provide practical and easy-to-digest content that can be accessed in a variety of settings—at home on the individual level or in a group setting for an entire catechetical team.

 Click here to download the Catechetical Formation Series at-a-glance document for more information on the content of the series, including recommended reading from Joe Paprocki’s The Toolbox Series.